TikTakTech/Salsa/README.md

-Legit files for security audit
+Legitimate files for security audit